DiegoMagdaleno/cheems-bot/README.md

 </p>

 # Cheems bot
-mmmmm Dismcord, Cheems is a Discord bot created by me and some friends to have fun, it is still on early development, however it is able to do a lot of stuff and provide fun to your Discord server!
+mmmmm Dismcord, Cheems is a Discord bot created by me it is still on early development, however it is able to do a lot of stuff and provide fun to your Discord server!

 ## Table of notes